Capital Lakes Rowing Club participating in the 2015 Col Panton Memorial RAce

 Our club is competitive in regattas, both locally and interstate.
 Many of our rowers have or are wearing Australian colours and a number of rowers are training with ACT talent squads.

-We also offer a number of social rowing opportunities that include trips away that have seen us rowing on the Tweed River, Sydney Harbour, up and down the South Coast, traveling down to Sale and the Snowy Mountains, as well as our regular weekday and weekend rows.
+We also offer a number of social rowing opportunities that include trips away that have seen us rowing on Sydney Harbour, up and down the South Coast, traveling down to Sale and the Snowy Mountains, as well as our regular weekday and weekend rows.
 A regular fixture in our rowing calendar is participating in the Royal Flying Doctor Service Murray Rowathon, a 80 km charity row from Wentworth, NSW.

 So if you would like to learn to row, compete competitively, row for fun and fitness (combined with an active social component) or volunteer back into the community through our coaching or social inclusion programs, please make contact with us and see what we can offer to you.